Aaronius/penpal/README.md

 ## Parallel Connections

 In fairly rare cases, you may wish to make parallel connections between two participants.
-To illustrate, let's use a scenario where you wish to make two parallel connections between Window A and Window B. In other words, you will be calling `connect()` twice within Window A and twice within Window B.
+To illustrate, let's use a scenario where you wish to make two parallel connections between a parent window and an iframe window.
+In other words, you will be calling `connect()` twice within the parent window and twice within the iframe window.

-In an attempt to establish these two connections, Penpal in Window A will be calling `postMessage()` on a single window object.
-By default, when Penpal within Window B receives these messages, it has no way to disambiguate messages related to the first call to `connect()` from messages related to the second call to `connect()`.
+In an attempt to establish these two connections, Penpal in the parent window will be calling `postMessage()` on the iframe's window object (`iframe.contentWindow`).
+By default, when Penpal within the iframe window receives these messages, it has no way to disambiguate messages related to the parent window's first call to `connect()` from messages related to the parent window's second call to `connect()`.
 As a result, the connections may fail to be properly established.

 To prevent this issue, Penpal provides the concept of channels.
 A channel is a string identifier of your choosing that you may provide when calling `connect()` within both participants.
 When a channel is provided, it is used to disambiguate communication between parallel connections.
 This is better explained in code:

-### Window A
+### Parent Window

 ```javascript
 import { WindowMessenger, connect } from 'penpal';